Reading Time: 3 minutes

 It is a long and difficult road to recover from heroin addiction.
 Heroin is very addictive because it is usually injected or smoked, which sends it to the brain very quickly.
 The drug can cause severe addiction very fast which often goes along with tolerance, dependence, and the increased risk for overdose.
 Recovering from heroin addiction is not easy, but it is possible.

 Medication is often one of the components necessary for recovering from heroin addiction.
 The addiction syndrome created by the drug is very strong, and it is very difficult to break the habit without the use of some kind of medication.
-According to the NIDA, there are actually three commonly prescribed medications to help a person recover from heroin addiction.
+There are actually three commonly prescribed medications to help a person recover from heroin addiction.
 They are:

 - Methadone is a “slow-acting opioid agonist” that can be taken in low doses and is given to patients on a daily basis, usually by outpatient treatment programs.
 Methadone is often used for long-term maintenance which is necessary for the recovery of heroin addicts who are severely addicted or have tried treatment before and not been successful.